CMDT/TimeSeriesDataCapture/README.md

 This is the parent project for a suite of applications which take time series data from an instrument, store as tagged, searchable, indexed files, and display on a publicly accessible website.
 Here is the original [briefing note](https://github.com/CMDT/TimeSeriesDataCapture/blob/master/Documents/inital/proposal/DigitalLabs-Marloes_Peeters_Research_Group-12_Week_Student_Project.pdf)

+This is the AliceLiveProjects fork of the application.
+You can find credentials in the Alice Repo [here](https://github.com/CMDT/DigitalLabs_TeachingProjects/blob/master/docs/accounts/alice/accounts.md) (private)

 ---

 # Sub Projects